JasonWatts/wchazel/README.md

 ========

 Hazel is a Raspberry Pi based voice-enabled wi-fi walkie-talkie.
-It allows users to speak to other users through a Raspberry Pi based contraption.
+It allows users to speak to other users through a Raspberry Pi based device.

 Look how easy it is to use!